YiLimath/YiLimath.github.io/_posts/2024-11-02-blog-post-1-Moduli.md

 Here are some moduli spaces that has separatedness property:

-(1) Moduli space of hyperbolic complex structures on a complex manifold,
+(1) Moduli space of hyperbolic complex structures on a complex manifold, due the finiteness of automorphism group.

 (2) Moduli functor of polarized varities with log terminal singularities and nef canonical class (see e.g. [Remarks on minimal models of degenerations](http://sebastien.boucksom.perso.math.cnrs.fr/notes/Remarks_minimal_models.pdf)),

-(3) KSBA moduli (moduli space of projective varieties of general type),
+(3) KSBA moduli (moduli space of projective varieties of general type), where the seperateness due to the finiteness of the automorphism group .

 Here are some applications of seperateness properties in moduli theory: